abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/02-Create a Web App.md

     ![](./images/az-900-39.png)

-    >**Note:** This is same container that was used in the Container Instances walkthrough to display a hello world message.
+    >**Note:** This is the same container that was used in the Container Instances walkthrough to display a Hello World message.

 1. Once validation is passed click **Create**.